Flammable1850/pacman-cache-automation/README.md

 Step 2:

-To run create thos scro[t, use the code in the file called paccache.timer.
-Remember that the date in the code is based on your own personal preference.
+To create the script, use the code from the file called paccache.timer.

 Step 3: